Parthenocissus inserta

 Parthenocissus inserta (syn.
 Parthenocissus vitacea), also known as thicket creeper, false Virginia creeper, woodbine, or grape woodbine, is a woody vine native to North America.
 Contact with it may cause dermatitis.

 Description

 Parthenocissus inserta is a climbing and sprawling woody vine (liana), reaching lengths of 20 m, using small branched tendrils with twining tips.
 The leaves are palmately compound, composed of five leaflets, each leaflet reaching 13 cm in length and 7 cm broad.
 The leaflets have a coarsely toothed margin.

 The flowers are small and greenish, produced in clusters in late spring, and mature in late summer or early fall into small blue-black berries.
-The berries are up to 1.5 cm wide and palatable.
-They contain oxalates.
+The berries are up to 1.5 cm wide and technically palatable.
+Like the very similar Parthenocissus quinquefolia (Virginia creeper)., the fruit and leaves contain needle-shaped crystals of calcium oxalate monohydrate called raphide, which may cause blistering or rashes if touched or consumed.

 Similar species

 Parthenocissus inserta is closely related to and commonly confused with Parthenocissus quinquefolia (Virginia creeper).
 They differ in their means of climbing, with the tendrils twining around plant stems in P. inserta lacking the round, adhesive discs found on the tendril tips of P. quinquefolia, though the ends may be club-shaped when inserted into a crevice.
 One consequence of this is that (unlike P. quinquefolia) it cannot climb smooth walls, only through shrubs and trees.
 In addition, the leaflets of P. inserta are shiny when young and only slightly pale below, while those of P. quinquefolia are dull above and pale green, whitened, or glaucous below.
 P. inserta flowerhead branching is dichotomous or trichotomous, with branches of equal thickness, while P. quinquefolia branches unequally, with a definite central axis.
 The berries of P. inserta are larger, 8–12 mm in diameter, versus 5-8 mm broad in P. quinquefolia.
 The petiolules of mature P. inserta leaflets are typically 5–30 mm long, versus sessile or up to 10 mm in P. quinquefolia.